DolicaAkelloEgwel/github-workshop/slides.md

 Smaller commits make it easier to isolate problems.

 ---
-# Handling Changes in Multiple Files
+# Pushing Changes

-- Sometimes multiple files have changes.
-This can be seen when you use the `git status` command, or by looking at the Changes menu in GitHub Desktop.
-- Git allows us to choose which files will be in a single commit.
-This allows us to keep things more organised.
+Now the code can be _pushed_ to GitHub.

 ---
 # .gitignore

 - A .gitignore file let's Git know that you don't want a certain file to be tracked with version control.
 - In GitHub Desktop we can right click a file and add it to .gitignore.
-- It will no longer appear in the changes tab unless it's removed from .gitignore again.
+- It will no longer appear in the Changes tab unless it's removed from .gitignore.
 - The .gitingore file is also something you will want to track with version control.

 ---